-Murphy Ranch is a rental community of two-, three-, and four-bedroom townhouses in Morgan Hill California, 20 miles south of San Jose.
-With simple gable roofs, clapboard siding, and ample green space, Murphy Ranch reflects the rural aesthetic of its surrounding area.
-The development is laid ouy in four and five-plex buildings flanking a central spine that includes a large ranch-style community building, a playground, and a solar-heated swimming pool.
-The pool area is outfitted with shading trellises, sustainably harvested teak patio furniture, and an outdoor shower.
+Murphy Ranch is a rental community of two, three and four bedroom townhouses in Morgan Hill California, 20 miles south of San Jose.
+With simple gable roofs, clapboard siding and ample green space, Murphy Ranch reflects the rural aesthetic of its surrounding area.
+The development is laid our in four and five-plex buildings flanking a central spine which includes a large ranch-style community building, a playground and a solar heated swimming pool.
+The pool area is outfitted with shading trellises, sustainably harvested teak patio furniture and an outdoor shower.
 Pedestrian walkways meander through the complex offering routes separated from vehicular traffic.
-The community building houses a lounge, fireplace, kitchen, computer lab, managers’ office, and meeting room.
-The townhouses at Murphy Ranch have well-proportioned living spaces and private fenced-in rear yards.
-Incorporated into the unit types are UFAS compliant one-story flats and units for the sight and hearing disabled.
+The community building houses a lounge, fireplace, kitchen, computer lab, managers’ office and meeting room.
+The townhouses at Murphy Ranch have well proportioned living spaces and private, fenced-in rear yards.
+Incorporated into the unit types are UFAS compliant one-storey flats and units for the sight and hearing disabled.
 Built in two phases, the project has a total of 100 units.

 Located in an area of large homes and rolling hills, the attractive complex met with no opposition during the public approval process.
-Developer First Community Housing (FCH) sought extensive community input on the project design, which informed the site plan and the overall aesthetic of the buildings.
-Murphy Ranch was built using a design/build method; as such, all subcontractors were involved in the design process and the key decisions faced during it.
+Developer First Community Housing (FCH) sought extensive community input on the project design which informed the site plan and the overall aesthetic of the buildings.
+Murphy Ranch was built using a design/build method, as such all subcontractors were involved in the design process and the key decision faced during it.
 As a result, the cost of change orders was kept to less than 1.5% of construction costs.

 |Green Features||Murphy Ranch|